Hairer-Quastel universality in non-stationarity via energy solution theory: Introduction

-We proceed to explain $\mathbf{h}^{N,2}$; again, fix $\mathbf{F}(\x)=\x^2$.
-In this case, we first note the $\Pi_{N}$-Fourier smoothing operator in front of $\mathbf{F}$ in the $\mathbf{h}^{N,1}$ equation \eqref{eq:UVKPZ1} does not change the large-$N$ limit of the solution $\mathbf{h}^{N,1}$.
-More precisely, we could choose to either include or drop this $\Pi_{N}$ operator for $\mathbf{F}(\x)=\x^{2}$, and the $N\to\infty$ limit of $\mathbf{h}^{N,1}$ is the solution to the KPZ equation, at least if we possibly change $\Pi_{N}$ elsewhere in \eqref{eq:UVKPZ1} with the aforementioned smoother cutoffs; this is done via regularity structures of \cite{Hai13,Hai14}, for example.
-Thus, let us pretend \eqref{eq:UVKPZ1} does not have $\Pi_{N}$ in front of $\mathbf{F}(\x)=\x^{2}$.
-Then if $\mathbf{h}^{N,2}$ solves \eqref{eq:UVKPZ2}, it is easy to see that $\mathbf{h}^{N}=\mathbf{h}^{N,1}+\mathbf{h}^{N,2}$ solves the same equation \eqref{eq:UVKPZ1} as $\mathbf{h}^{N,1}$ without $\Pi_{N}$ in front of $\mathbf{F}$, though with differential initial data.
-The conclusion of this paragraph is that Definition \ref{definition:intro1} interprets solutions to \eqref{eq:SPDE}, where $\e$ should be thought of as $N^{-1}$ roughly speaking, in terms of two pieces \eqref{eq:UVKPZ1} and \eqref{eq:UVKPZ2}.
-We include the $\Pi_{N}$ maps in front of $\mathbf{F}$ in \eqref{eq:UVKPZ1} and \eqref{eq:UVSBE1} in order to be able to directly cite results of \cite{GJara, GP, GP16, GP17}.
+We proceed to explain $\mathbf{h}^{N,2}$. {Because the solution to \eqref{eq:UVSBE1} is supported on non-zero Fourier modes $|k|\leq N$, we can replace $\mathbf{u}^{N,1}$ in \eqref{eq:UVSBE1} by $\Pi_{N}^{-1}\mathbf{u}^{N,1}$.
+We can also replace $\Pi_{N}\grad\xi$ by $\Pi_{N}^{2}\grad\xi$.
+Then, applying $\Pi_{N}^{-1}$ to \eqref{eq:UVSBE1} formally gives the stochastic Burgers equation with general $\mathbf{F}$ and smoothed noise (this is formal because $\Pi_{N}$ is not invertible).
+Moreover, in \cite{GP16}, convergence of $\mathbf{u}^{N,1}$ means convergence of fixed Fourier modes, and applying $\Pi_{N}^{-1}$ to $\mathbf{u}^{N,1}$ does not affect this convergence.
+We point out that this formal relation between \eqref{eq:UVSBE1} and stochastic Burgers with general $\mathbf{F}$ can be made somewhat rigorous in the large-$N$ limit.
+In particular, in the quadratic case $\mathbf{F}(\x)=\x^{2}$, the $\Pi_{N}$-Fourier smoothing operator in front of $\mathbf{F}$ in the $\mathbf{h}^{N,1}$ equation \eqref{eq:UVKPZ1} does not change the large-$N$ limit of the solution $\mathbf{h}^{N,1}$, as in either case one gets the same solution to the KPZ equation; see \cite{GP,Hai13}.} Thus, let us pretend \eqref{eq:UVKPZ1} does not have $\Pi_{N}$ in front of $\mathbf{F}(\x)=\x^{2}$.
+Then if $\mathbf{h}^{N,2}$ solves \eqref{eq:UVKPZ2}, it is easy to see that $\mathbf{h}^{N}=\mathbf{h}^{N,1}+\mathbf{h}^{N,2}$ solves the same equation \eqref{eq:UVKPZ1} as $\mathbf{h}^{N,1}$ without $\Pi_{N}$ in front of $\mathbf{F}$, though with {different} initial data. {So for the specific regularization $\Pi_{N}$ in Definiiton \ref{definition:intro1}, we formally write the solution to a regularized stochastic Burgers equation with general nonlinearity into the two pieces \eqref{eq:UVKPZ1} and \eqref{eq:UVKPZ2}}.
 We finish this explanation of Definition \ref{definition:intro1} by noting the decomposition $\mathbf{h}^{N}=\mathbf{h}^{N,1}+\mathbf{h}^{N,2}$ is by no means canonical, namely if we think of $\mathbf{h}^{N}$ as a solution to a regularized SPDE.
 In particular, we will specify an initial data for $\mathbf{h}^{N}$, and we have a choice as to how to decompose this initial data into initial data for $\mathbf{h}^{N,1}$ and $\mathbf{h}^{N,2}$ equations.
 We clarify this in Theorem \ref{theorem:KPZ1}.